imcharliesparks/GoodGame.GG/Docs/acceptance-criteria.md

 - [ ] General/UI
   - [ ] There are adequate loading indicators between pages and requests
+  - [ ] All error cases should show a red toast
+  - [ ] Adding, updating, or removing a game should trigger a green toast
 - [ ] Accounts
   - [ ] Can Sign Up for an account and have base collections created
   - [ ] Can sign in and pull collection data by user id